-The School of Data Science offers two different, and clearly-defined, career paths.
+The School of Data Science offers two different career paths.
 These paths are differentiated by whether they focus on developing programming skills or not.
 Each path features a certain number of “steps” to reach the point where you are qualified for your intended role.
 Where you begin depends on your current experience level, and each program lists whether there are pre-requisites, and if so, what those are.

 Business Analytics → Predictive Analytics for Business

 This path is for anyone who wishes to pursue career roles in data, without adding and/or relying on programming skills to do so.
 This path targets one specific role: Business Analyst.

 Programming for Data Science → Data Analyst → Data Scientist → Data Engineer

 These paths for anyone who wishes to pursue career roles in data, and who wants to incorporate relevant programming skills into their skill set.
 There are three career roles you target here: Data Analyst, which is a two-step path, Data Scientist, which is a three-step path, and Data Engineer, which is a two-step path.

 In addition to being part of a career path, each of our programs stands on its own as an opportunity to learn a specific set of data skills.
 To better understand these paths and programs, let’s now look at each program separately.

 This program is for anyone who wishes to gain foundational data skills that are applicable to virtually all fields.
 You’ll learn to collect, organize, and analyze data using Excel, SQL, and Tableau, and you’ll explore how to make data-driven decisions.
 This program is an ideal choice whether you’re just getting started with data, are interested in applying data skills to a current role, or plan to pursue advanced studies and career roles.